-This statement not only stands in contradiction to the internal memos and peer-reviewed papers published by Defendants' own scientists but also to the final internal draft of the GCC primer itself, which stated that the "scientific basis for the Greenhouse Effect and the potential impacts of human emissions of greenhouse gases such as CO2 on climate is well established and cannot be denied."44 This language was removed before final publication.
-The final draft also included a section discussing how contrarian theories failed to "offer convincing arguments against the conventional model of greenhouse gas emissioninduced climate change."45 This section was also removed by the GCC before final publication.
+This statement not only stands in contradiction to the large number of internal memos and peer-reviewed papers published by Defendants' own scientists but also to the final internal draft of the GCC primer, which stated that the "scientific basis for the Greenhouse Effect and the potential impacts of human emissions of greenhouse gases such as CO2 on climate is well established and cannot be denied."41 This language was removed before final publication.
+The final internal draft also included a section discussing how contrarian theories failed to "offer convincing arguments against the conventional model of greenhouse gas emission-induced climate change."42 This section was also removed by the GCC before final publication.